groundh0g/StimDeck/docs/_docs/01-downloads-page-picker.md

 <div class="download-heading-text">
 {% capture text %}
-For technical reasons, the application uses requests to the web server to populate WebViews that overlay the backing React UI.
-Those views take advantage of the site's great mobile-friendly design, then injects script to hide and show widgets on the page after loading.
-When the site supports an API, the app will pivot to support it instead.
-At that point, a website for stimdeck may be possible.

 If you're comfortable with tinkering with code, [fork the repo](https://github.com/groundh0g/StimDeck/fork) and have at it.
 The [README.md](https://github.com/groundh0g/StimDeck#readme) should have all you need to get going.
 When you're ready for more details about the functionality and rationales behind design choices, check out the [Developer Documentation]({{site.baseurl}}/docs/guides/developer/).
 {% endcapture %}
 {{ text | markdownify }}